deargle/deargle.github.io/_security_assignments/lab_asymmetric_encryption.md

 * Open your newly-created key.
 Open the "User-IDs & Certifications" tab.
 Highlight your key, and click "Add".
 Add your **first.last@colorado.edu** email variant.
 * Take note of your key `Key-ID` displayed in the Kleopatra interface. *This is your short-form key fingerprint.* If you double-click the key, the dialog will display your full-length key fingerprint.
 * Right-click your key and "Export Certificates to Server..."
 By default, this will send your key to `keys.gnupg.net`, from where it will replicate to other keyservers around the world... eventually.
 Sometimes the replication is very quick (minutes), while in other cases [it can reportedly take hours](https://security.stackexchange.com/questions/96949/how-long-before-a-key-is-visible-on-a-key-server).
+    *   Alternatively, you can:
+        * right-click and "export certificate", choose "then save the `.asc` file, open this file in notepad which will begin with a line like

+                -----BEGIN PGP PUBLIC KEY BLOCK-----
+        * visit `https://keys.gnupg.net/` (yes, it is ironic that it is throwing an SSL warning as of 9/19/2018), click, "submit key", and paste in the _entire contents_ of your `.asc` file.
+No extra lines, spaces, or anything.
+Nothing more, nothing less.
+These servers are finnicky.

-    * Alternatively, you can right-click and "export certificate", then save the `.asc` file, open this file in notepad which will begin with a line like `-----BEGIN PGP PUBLIC KEY BLOCK-----`, and copy-paste this key into the big input field on `pgp.mit.edu`.
-It's the same thing.
-In fact, if you wanted to send someone your public key without relying on a keyserver, you could sent them the `.asc` file.
+        It's the same thing as submitting via Kleopatra.
+In fact, if you wanted to send someone your public key without relying on a keyserver, you could sent them the `.asc` file as an email attachment.
-* Use a web browser to browse to a keyserver such as `pgp.mit.edu` and verify that when you search by your email address or fingerprint, your key is displayed, with the correct keyID,  that it is 4096 bits, and that both of your `@colorado.edu` email addresses are associated with your key.
+* Use a web browser to browse to a keyserver such as `https://keys.gnupg.net/` and verify that when you search by your email address or fingerprint, your key is displayed, with the correct keyID, that it is 4096 bits, and that both of your `@colorado.edu` email addresses are associated with your key.
     * To search by your key-id or fingerprint, prefix the value with `0x`, which is the prefix for hex values.
-For example, to search for my key-id, `8DC01F3A`, I would enter the following search query into `pgp.mit.edu`: `0x8DC01F3A`.
+For example, to search for my key-id, `8DC01F3A`, I would enter the following search query into `https://keys.gnupg.net/`: `0x8DC01F3A`.
-    * If you get tired of waiting for your key to replicate, just post it to `pgp.mit.edu` directly via the web portal, following the `.asc` steps above.
 * Once you have verified the above, submit your fingerprint on canvas.

 <div class='alert alert-info'>It is important that <strong>both</strong> your <code>identikey</code> and <code>first.last</code> email variants are tied to your key, so that you can get credit for this part of the lab.
 If you forget, you can add and then re-export, and your key will be updated on the keyserver... eventually.</div>